adialkozha/aspa.api/README.md

 14. The customer wants to remove the product from the cart.
 15. The customer wants to filter the product by desc order.

+##  Data modeling and database design
+DDL and DML queries are uploaded above.

 !!!Later we will get to know them in more detail. (:

+##Data Tables' Description